 The series shot all over Southern Louisiana, mostly in the small towns surrounding New Orleans.
-It’s impressive many of the locations used, as some are so far off the beaten path, they’re certainly not your run of the mill places for a big budget production to film.
+Many of the locations chosen are impressive, as some are so far off the beaten path, they’re certainly not your run of the mill places for a big budget production to film.
 Some spots are actually quite a challenge to access and others aren’t the safest of places.
 We’ll attempt to break it all down.

 Episode One – “The Long Bright Dark”

 The detectives are introduced to the case in 1995, when they discover the body of Dora Lang under a tree.
 The tree in question is found at the Oak Alley Plantation.
 Many productions have shot there, including “Interview With The Vampire,” “Primary Colors” and more.
 While the plantation is open to tours, this tree is not included on their tours.
 Most plantations in Louisiana run several miles deep, full of sugarcane or other crops.
 This tree is located back in the farming area of the property.
 You can in fact drive on a bit of the plantation’s dirt roads, but you’ll not likely access the tree from the main entrance of Oak Alley along LA-18, as the roads to most of the crops are usually gated off.
 The tree is much closer to LA-3127 on the back side of the plantation.